rufinv/Intro2AI-class/index.md

 Once registered, you will receive the visio-conference links for each class.
 -->

 ### Grading
 Grading will be based on **individual projects**.
 Each student should choose **ONE** of the course notebooks (that is, from lectures 2-10) and complement it with a *significant* personal work.
 Just create one or more cells at the end of the notebook, clearly marked with your personal addition.
 It could be a change in the model's architecture, an adaptation of the model to a new task or dataset, etc. If you lack inspiration, feel free to start from the "exercises" or personal work suggested at the end of each notebook (but projects with original and creative thinking will get extra points).
-The notebook should be returned (by email to rufin.vanrullen@cnrs.fr) on or before Nov 15.
-This is a firm deadline, the grade will decrease by 1 point for each late day (e.g. if you send your notebook on November 25, the maximum grade you can get is 10/20).
+The notebook should be returned (by email to rufin.vanrullen@cnrs.fr) on or before May 15.
+This is a firm deadline, the grade will decrease by 1 point for each late day (e.g. if you send your notebook on May 25, the maximum grade you can get is 10/20).
 The main criteria for grading will be:
 * The addition should be clearly marked in the notebook, e.g. with a title "MY PERSONAL ADDITION IN THE 3 CELLS BELOW"
 * The addition should be explained (e.g. with comments in the code), so one can at least know what you intended to achieve
 * The addition should be non-trivial